datagrok-ai/public/help/learn/interactive-modeling.md

 }
 ```

-Such viewers will be automatically added to the interactive training view
+These viewers are automatically added to the interactive training view.